The Writing College

 BECOME HUMAN in a MACHINE WORLD

-Alexandra Barylski is the Executive Editor of The Marginalia Review of Books, an award-winning poet, a deep literacy advocate and entrepreneur.
+Alexandre Barylski is the Executive Editor of the Marginalia Review of Books, an award-winning poet, and a deep literacy advocate and entrepreneur.

-Writers who work with Alex are published in major academic presses, leading journals, and news outlets like The Washington Post and New York Times.
-Her clients have published in major magazines, won prestigious literary prizes, and have been awarded full scholarships to universities like Stanford and Yale.
+Alex works with the world’s leading scholars, writers, scientists, and artists, editing and curating their work for over 100,000 readers.
+Writers who work with them are published in major academic presses, leading journals, and news outlets like The Washington Post and The New York Times.

-In 2021, she co-founded The Writing College (TWC) with philosopher and knowledge technologist, Samuel Loncar, Ph.D.
-At The Writing College, she teaches deep literacy as a philosophical practice founded on two decades of experience in deep literacy research and work in writing labs (like The Citadel, SC), liberal arts universities (like College of Charleston, SC), technical colleges, prisons, and prep-schools.
+They co-founded The Writing College with philosopher, Samuel Loncar, Ph.D (Yale).
+At The Writing College, Alex teaches deep literacy as a philosophical practice founded on two decades of experience in research and work in writing labs, liberal arts universities, technical colleges, prisons, and prep-schools.

-“Alexandra Barylski is a perceptive, broad-minded, and unfailingly intelligent editor.
-Any aspiring or established writer would be lucky to work with her.”
+“Alex is a perceptive, broad-minded, and unfailingly intelligent editor.
+Any aspiring or established writer would be lucky to work with them.”

-Samuel is the Co-Founder of The Writing College and the Editor of the Marginalia Review of Books, a magazine integrating the research university and public culture.
-At Marginalia, he designs and oversees the integration of science and humanistic research for a global audience of over 100,000 and serves as Director of the Meanings of Science Project.
+He is the Editor of the Marginalia Review of Books, a magazine integrating the research university and public culture.
+At Marginalia, he designs and oversees the integration of science and humanistic research for a global audience of over 100,000 readers.

 The true purpose of education